happysat/Express-AM6-AM8/README.md

 <a href="https://www.dishpointer.com" target="_blank">Dishpointer has a good website and Android app.</a>

-Enter City location and Select Express AM8 to see all details.
+Enter City location and Select Express AM6 and AM8 to see all details.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=MNqsqvnrJbI
 " target="_blank"><img src="http://img.youtube.com/vi/MNqsqvnrJbI/0.jpg"